 The work of Merge Architects has been widely published both nationally and internationally.
 Merge Architects has been recognized by Architectural Record as a 2014 Design Vanguard recipient – one of the top ten emerging practices in the world, and by The Architectural League of New York as one of the eight Emerging Voices for 2015.
-The practice has received multiple awards including fourteen American Institute of Architecture (AIA) / Boston Society of Architects (BSA) awards, a citation for the international Harbor Park Pavilion competition in Boston, second place for the new AIA/BSA Boston Headquarters, a 2014 AIA/AAH National Design Award, and a 2013 Best of Year Award from Interior Design Magazine for the project Lightwell.
+The practice has received multiple awards including fifteen American Institute of Architecture (AIA) / Boston Society of Architects (BSA) awards, a citation for the international Harbor Park Pavilion competition in Boston, second place for the new AIA/BSA Boston Headquarters, a 2014 AIA/AAH National Design Award, and a 2013 Best of Year Award from Interior Design Magazine for the project Lightwell.
 Merge Architects was also recently named one of the “15 Young Firms to Watch” by Residential Architect magazine.

 Elizabeth Whittaker, AIA is the founder and principal of MERGE architects.